-The current Clerk to Governors is Charles Shaw (Charles.Shaw@arkonline.org).
-If you are interested in becoming a governor, please contact Charles.
-If you have any governance-related queries, please contact our Regional Governance Officer, Charles Shaw at email@example.com
+If you wish to contact our Governors, you are interested in becoming a governor, or if you have any governance-related queries, please contact our Regional Governance Officer, Charles Shaw at email@example.com

 Micky Sandall (Chair, Finance link governor)

-I joined Ark in March 2009 as Chief Finance Officer of the international charity that shares a Head Office with Ark Schools.
+I am now retired having joined Ark in March 2009 as Chief Finance Officer of the international charity that shares a Head Office with Ark Schools.
 Prior to this I was Finance Director of the Royal Society of Medicine.
 Originally qualifying as a Chartered Accountant with Arthur Andersen, I worked in Malawi, East Africa, for over three years.
 I have nearly 20 years of experience in the telecommunications industry and was Finance Director for the Caribbean and Middle East regions of Cable and Wireless.
-I also sit on Boards and/or Finance Committees of three other Ark family education charities: Teaching Leaders, Future Leaders and STIR.
 I have three adult children, live near Tunbridge Wells and have had a long association with the Hastings area as my parents and grandparents have lived in and around the town.

 Natasha Tewkesbury (Special Educational Needs and Disability (SEND) link governor)